radarlabs/shortcut-ticket-gh-action/README.md

 ## `$PULL_REQUEST`

-**Required** Pull request number parsed from Github context.
+**Required** For dependabot/snyk alerts this environment variable will be set to the pull request context json string.
+Job will fail if pull request context is missing!

+## `$PULL_REQUEST_NUMBER`

+**Required** For ip2loc workflow this environment variable will be set to pr number obtained from the create pull request step.
 Job will fail if pull request number is missing!

 ## Outputs

 ## `tickets`

-The total number of Shortcut ticket that were created
+Did a ticket/s get created?
+True or False

 ## Example usage